blab/cartography/docs/cartography.md

 This is because some sequences were significantly shorter than others, and a shorter strain does not necessarily correspond to genetic dissimilarity, which is what counting gaps implied.

 We reduced the similarity distance matrix through MDS, t-SNE, and UMAP, plotted using [Altair](https://altair-viz.github.io/) [@VanderPlas2018], and colored by clade assignment.
-Clade membership metadata was provided by a .json build of the influenza H3N2 tree and Zika trees.
+Clade membership metadata was provided by a .json build of the influenza H3N2, Zika, and Sars-CoV-2 trees.
 For MERS, the host data was given via the Newick tree, and clade membership was defined using [BioPython](https://biopython.org/) as outbreaks with a monophyletic host status (strictly camel or human).

 The 3 different dimensionality reduction techniques are ordered below by publication date:
 - [MDS](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.MDS.html)